Browns sign center Austin Reiter off Washington's practice squad

 Browns coach Hue Jackson said Monday veteran John Greco will move from right guard to center in the starting lineup while Erving is sidelined.
 Backup Alvin Bailey will fill Greco’s usual spot at right guard.

-Greco was the only healthy O-lineman with experience at center on the roster, so Jackson said the team would likely add depth.
+Greco was the only healthy O-lineman with experience at center on the roster after Erving's injury occurred, so Jackson said the team would likely add depth.
 Reiter will provide it.

 Reiter, 24, has never appeared in an NFL regular-season game.
 Washington drafted him in the seventh round last year out of the University of South Florida.
 Reiter, 6-foot-3 and 307 pounds, spent last season on Washington's practice squad and began this season on it, too.